2021 Malaysia Cup: Quarter-finals

-The first legs were played on 14 November, and the second legs on 18 November 2021.
+The first legs were played on 14 November, and the second legs were played on 18 November 2021.

 Semi-finals

-The first legs were played on 22 November, and the second legs on 26 November 2021.
+The first legs were played on 22 November, and the second legs were played on 26 November 2021.

 Final

 The final was played at the Bukit Jalil National Stadium in Kuala Lumpur on 30 November 2021.

 Statistics

 Goalscorers

 Players sorted first by goals, then by name.